cwellsx/apis/packages/backend/README.md

 ## What

 This folder has no package.json of its own.
-Therefore it has not build of its own.
+Therefore it has no build of its own.
-Instead these source files are included in the build of projects which use them.
+Instead these source files are included in the builds of projects which use them.

 ## How